Master of Business Administration

 Distance Learning

-Masters of Business Administration is a two years program of Nepal Open University.
+Masters of Business Administration is a two-year program of Nepal Open University.
+The course comprises 60 credits load of the curriculum.

 Eligibility